noe-eva/NOAH-Corpus/README.md

 # Acknowledgements

-We would like to thank the _Institute of Computational Linguistics_ of the University of Zürich for the financial support and all the students who have done some of the annotation work.
+We would like to thank the _Institute of Computational Linguistics_ of the University of Zurich for the financial support as well as all the students who have done some of the annotation work.